DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

-# Dell-Precision-7520-OpenCore
+# Dell-Precision-7520-legacy-macOS

+### You're currently in the Catalina Branch.

 ### Before you give this EFI a try, make sure you read [this](#UEFI-settings) and [this](#Generating-your-own-serial-and-Editing-ROM)!

-This repo includes an OpenCore EFI for the Dell Precision 7520.
+This repo includes an OpenCore EFI for the Dell Precision 7520 for old versions of macOS.

 Testing on: